 Within the world of Seattle sports, it seems most embarrassing to admit your favorite team is the Mariners.
 In fact, the last time I went to a game at Safeco field, there were more fans of the opposing team in attendance than there were for the M's.
 When everyone sang 'Take Me Out to the Ball Game' during the seventh inning stretch, only a small percentage were actually there to "root, root, root for the home team."
 No shame if they didn't win, that's what most everyone expected.

 They're still my team and I'm not ashamed to admit it.
 I genuinely miss the old trident logo of the early 80s.
 I fondly reminisce about the glory days of the mid 90s.
 Griffey's backward hat, Buhner buzz cuts, counting strikeouts for the Big Unit, watching Lou Piniella argue with the umpires, A-Rod (before the drugs), Edgar and Tino.
-And it doesn't matter who is providing color commentary these days; any time I listen to a game, I hear Dave Niehaus' voice superimposed over any other announcer.
+And it doesn't matter who is providing color commentary these days; any time I listen to a game, I still hear Dave Niehaus' voice superimposed over any other announcer.

 image courtesy of Yahoo Sports